TJAdryan/astro_blog/src/content/blog/2025-10-20-Getting -70x-Data-Porcessing-Speed-with-GPU-vs-CPU.md

 ## The GPU Challenge: Understanding Architectural Prerequisites

-Initially, the GPU appeared slower than this optimized CPU time, leading to early skepticism.
-This misleading result forced a critical realization: the initial code was built on a CPU-centric architecture, and the GPU was not failing; it was being misused.
+Initially, the GPU appeared slower than this optimized CPU time, leading to early disappointment: I was not seeing the expected gains.
+Taking a step back it was me who needed to change.
+The initial code was built on a CPU-centric architecture, and the GPU was not failing; it was being tested to the wrong standard.

 The seemingly poor GPU performance was caused by two major bottlenecks that were inadvertently included in the timer: